Bottle Alternatives To Consider

 When to give supplements with a cup (or a spoon or eyedropper):

-• When baby has not yet learned how to latch onto the breast,
+- Baby has not yet learned how to latch onto the breast

 When to use a supplementer:

-• When baby is able to latch onto the breast, but can’t get sufficient nourishment from breastfeeding alone.
+- Baby is able to latch onto the breast but can’t get sufficient nourishment from breastfeeding alone.

-• When you wish to supplement baby at the breast and avoid the time and effort required to give baby an additional feeding after nursing sessions.
+- When you wish to supplement baby at the breast and avoid the time and effort required to give baby additional feeding after nursing sessions.